gradle/gradle/design-docs/publication-model.md

     * `version`
     * `type`
     * `optional`
+    * `scope`
 2. Add a `MavenDependencySet` concept.
-This is a collection of things that can be converted into a collection of `MavenDependency` instances.
+This is a collection of things that can be converted into `MavenDependency` instances.
-3. Add a named container of `MavenDependencySet` scopes to `Pom`.
-The following scopes would be made available:
+3. Add a `MavenDependencySet` to `MavenPublication`.
-    * `compile`
-    * `provided`
-    * `runtime`
-    * `test`
 4. Add an `IvyDependency` interface, with the following properties:
     * `organisation`
     * `module`
     * `revision`
-    * `configuration`
+    * `confMapping`
-5. Add an `IvyConfiguration` concept.
-This is a collection of things that can be converted into a collection of `IvyDependency` instances.
+5. Add an `IvyDependencySet` concept.
+This is a collection of things that can be converted into `IvyDependency` instances.
-6. Add a named container of `IvyConfiguration` instances to `IvyModuleDescriptor`.
+6. Add an `IvyDependencySet` to `IvyPublication`.

-For the singleton `ivy` and `maven` instances, these properties would have defaults as specified earlier.

-Note that there are some pieces left out intentionally here: Maven `scope` and `systemPath` dependency properties and `system` scope and `exclusions`, and Ivy configuration extension, configuration mappings, and artifact includes and excludes.

-To customise a Maven publication:
+To add dependencies to a Maven publication:

     apply plugin: 'maven-publish'

     publishing {
         publications {
             maven(MavenPublication) {
+                dependency "foo:bar:1.0:provided"
-                pom.scopes {
+                dependency "other-group:other-artifact:1.0" {
-                    compile "some-group:some-artifactId:1.2"
-                    runtime = [compile, "some-group:some-artifactId:1.2:runtime"]
-                    test = []
+                    scope "compile"
                 }
+                dependency groupId: "some-group", artifactId: "some-artifact", version: "1.4", scope: "any-scope" }
         }
     }

+To replace dependencies in a Maven publication:

+    apply plugin: 'maven-publish'

+    publishing {
+        publications {
+            maven(MavenPublication) {
+                dependencies = [
+                    dependency("other-group:other-artifact:1.0", {
+                        scope "something"
+                    }),
+                    dependency(groupId: "some-group", artifactId: "some-artifact", version: "1.4", scope: "any-scope") ]
             }
+        }
+    }

-To customise an Ivy publication:
+To add dependencies to an Ivy publication:

     apply plugin: 'ivy-publish'

     publishing {
         publications {
             ivy(IvyPublication) {
-                descriptor.configurations {
+                configurations {
-                    compile "some-group:some-module:1.2"
-                    testRuntime = []
+                    ...
                 }
+                dependency "some-org:some-group:1.0" // empty confMapping value
+                dependency "some-org:some-group:1.0:confMapping"
+                dependency organisation: "some-org", module: "some-module", revision: "some-revision", confMapping: "*->default" dependency {
+                    organisation "some-org"
+                    module "some-module"
+                    revision "1.1"
+                    // use empty confMapping value
                 }
             }
         }

-TBD - specify applicable dependency conversions
+    }

+To replace dependencies in an Ivy publication:

+    publishing {
+        publications {
+            ivy(IvyPublication) {
+                configurations {
+                    ...
+                }
+                dependencies = [
+                    dependency({
+                        organisation "some-org"
+                        module "some-module"
+                        revision "1.1"
+                        // use empty confMapping value
+                    }),
+                    dependency("some-org:some-group:1.0:confMapping")
+                ]
+            }
+        }
+    }

+The 'dependency' creation method will accept the following forms of input:
+* An ExternalModuleDependency, that will be adapted to IvyDependency/MavenDependency
+* An string formatted as "groupId:artifactId:revision[:scope]" for Maven, or "organisation:module:version[:confMapping]" for Ivy
+* A configuration closure to specify values for created dependency
+* Either of the first 2, together with a configuration closure that permits further configuration (like adding scope/conf)
+* A map that is treated as per the configuration closure.

 ## Can attach multiple components to a publication